adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 **4. Some CTM implementations rely on Javascript polyfills to plug missing gaps**.
 Ignoring the fact that polyfills are full of problems [[7](#ref7)], it is clear that if developers are mixing them in with CTM, this more than indicates CTM is not enough on its own to determine whether the browser is capable of delivering an enhanced experience (or not).

-**5. The CTM condition needs constant maintainance as new browsers are released**.
+**5. The CTM condition needs constant maintenance as new browsers are released**.
 Again it's that same old problem &mdash; when can you drop support for a browser?
 This question doesn't really ever have to be asked.
 Either the browser has the required working features or it doesn't &mdash; that is, it's about features, not browsers.

 **6. It's unreliable**.
 If the application uses any API that is not within the CTM test, the chance of a *fuck you* experience is high.
 As an  example, it will break in browsers where `matchMedia` isn't provided, or even in browsers where it is provided but it's buggy.
 Furthermore, `querySelector` itself has many bugs depending on context and arguments supplied, further reducing the reliability of CTM.
 An example follows: